PET HEALTH

 Orthopedic procedures

 Cats may need orthopedic surgeries to repair fractures, broken bones, joint problems, ligaments, and more.
 Costs typically vary based on the specific procedure needed, the severity of the problem, and the weight of your cat.
-Because there’s so many variables in these types of surgeries, costs could range from a few hundred to a few thousand dollars.
+Because there are so many variables in these types of surgeries, costs could range from a few hundred to a few thousand dollars.
+MetLife Pet Insurance can help make these costs easier to manage with our reimbursements of up to 90% on covered accidents and illnesses.7

 Foreign body extraction

-Foreign body extraction surgery usually involves the stomach or intestines, although it could be elsewhere in the body depending on the situation your cat has found themselves in.
-Your cat may have ingested something that got stuck in the gastrointestinal tract or they could have been punctured by an object that is now stuck in their body.
+Foreign body extraction surgery usually involves the stomach or intestines, although it could be elsewhere in the body, depending on the situation your cat has found themself in.
+Your cat may have ingested something that got stuck in the gastrointestinal tract, or they could have been punctured by an object that’s now stuck in their body.

 Procedures for removing foreign bodies may involve ultrasounds, X-rays, endoscopies, and surgeries.
-Depending on the severity of the damage done by the foreign object and where it’s located, surgical procedures to remove them could cost a few hundred dollars to over $5,000.6
+Depending on the severity of the damage done by the foreign object and where it’s located, surgical procedures to remove them could cost around $1,500 – $5,000.6 But you can typically get reimbursed for those diagnostics and surgical procedures with a MetLife Pet Insurance policy.

 Eye surgery

-Cherry eye — a prolapse of the third eyelid — is not as common in cats as it can be in dogs, but surgery may cost you around $300 – $1,000 to correct.
-And if your cat has eyelids that roll inward or outward, surgery to correct that can cost around $500 – $2,000.7
+Cherry eye — a prolapse of the third eyelid — isn’t as common in cats as it can be in dogs, but surgery may cost around $300 – $1,000 to correct.
+And if your cat has eyelids that roll inward or outward, surgery to correct that can cost around $500 – $2,000.8

 MetLife Pet Insurance Can Help Cover Costs